mercadopago/devsite-docs/guides/payments/api/other-payment-ways.en.md

 Each payment method has its own credit times; it is immediate in some cases, while in others, it may take up to 3 business days.

-Check [credit times by payment method](https://www.mercadopago.com.br/ajuda/meios-de-pagamento-parcelamento_265) whenever you need.
+Check [credit times by payment method](https://www.mercadopago.com.br/ajuda/meios-de-pagamento-parcelamento_265) whenever you need to.

 ------------